 Trader Joe’s is to you what the LEGO store is to your kids.
 A land of possibility that both delights and overwhelms.
-That’s why we’ve found six simple dinner recipes to help you navigate Trader Joe’s landscape, each one with a trick.
+That’s why we’ve found eight simple dinner recipes to help you navigate Trader Joe’s landscape.
 From a five-minute meal even your Insta-pot can’t recreate to a fortified version of everyone’s favorite Mandarin Orange Chicken, these dishes will keep you warm and sane when the snow flies.

 Warm Winter Salad

 This easily assembled winter salad takes advantage of the fruits (and veggies!) of the season.
 It’s hearty enough to serve as a main dish but can double as a side just as easily.
 The trick?
 The warm vinaigrette dressing you whip up ahead of time and pour over a package of Trader Joe’s Cruciferous Crunch bagged salad mix to soften it up.
 Top the now slightly wilted salad with sliced yellow beets, edamame and pomegranate seeds that all come prepped and ready to go.
 Then throw on your favorite winter citrus (we’re partial to grapefruit) before serving.
 This dish hits all the healthy notes!

 Give your go-to alfredo sauce a seasonal boost with this new harvest version that's made with lots of cheese, cream and plenty of fall flavors.
 Simply warm up the sauce on low with ready-made chicken strips, toss it with a bag of linguine and add some steamed broccoli on the side.
 Dinner is done!